 In more modern times, Key West Historic Seaport is one of the best places to enjoy all that Key West has to offer–restaurants, unique bars, art galleries, live music, museums, one of a kind hotels, and the starting point for water activities.
 Two examples of the distinctive hotels in the area include Eden House, known as the oldest hotel in Key West and Simonton Court Hotel that was once a cigar factory.

 While you’re here, try the popular Fisherman’s Cafe where you can enjoy fresh, locally-sourced seafood and restaurant specialties such as Lobster Enchilau Tacos with an authentic island sauce, Johnny Cake in Cheese Grits, sandwiches, freshly ground coffee, and more.

-An introduction to Key West is incomplete without a sample of local events so here is a list of upcoming festivals.
+An introduction to Key West is incomplete without a sample of local events so here is a list of annual festivals.